etwk/blog/content/lists/books.md

 - [ ] How to Become a Rainmaker: The Rules for Getting and Keeping Customers and Clients
 - [ ] Negotiation Genius: How to Overcome Obstacles and Achieve Brilliant Results at the Bargaining Table and Beyond

+### Quantum
+- [ ] Essential Mathematics for Quantum Computing: A beginner's guide to just the math you need without needless complexities (Leonard S Woody III) #math
+- [ ] Introduction to Classical and Quantum Computing (Dr Thomas G Wong) #math #must

 ### Reading
 - [ ] How to Read a Book #must